ShuyoungChen/force_motion_control_physical/README.md

 # force_motion_control_physical
-Python scripts for hybrid force/motion control with physical ABB robot with and without iterative learning control
+Python scripts for hybrid force/motion control with a physical ABB robot using generalized-damper control and iterative learning control